It’s so casual to say now. It was so secret for so long. It was my “best friend” it was my now real best friend’s ex-boyfriend. It’s weird.

 So a couple weeks ago my ex-psychiatrist who

-abandoned me followed his dream to turn to homeopathic medicine sent me a questionnaire for his homeopathic PHD or whatever the homeopathic certificate is called.
-Back story, before he left he asked me if I was interested in that stuff and I said that I was willing to try anything to feel better.
-Only stipulation was that I was the study for his graduate paper.
+abandoned me followed his dream to turn to homeopathic medicine sent me a questionnaire for his study.
+Back story, before he left he asked me if I was interested in homeopathic medicine and I said that I was willing to try anything to feel better.
 So we got together after he left the company and had a QA talk.
 He asked me about past traumas.
 I said there weren’t any.
 Then I was like actually…..there was this time where I was sexually assaulted…ok multiple times…..BTW did I ever mentioned I was raped too?
-No. Not something that I would mention in our fifteen minute psychiatrist convos where you get a general overview of my life and then prescribe me drugs.
+No. Not something that I would mention in our chats before you prescribe me medicine.

-So a few weeks later he makes me fill out this questionnaire for his paper.
-Their was one section that he asked me to go into more detail.
+So a few weeks later he asks me to fill out this questionnaire for his paper.
+There was one section that he asked me to go into more detail about the incident.
 Here’s a snippet, answers in red.